7 Causes of Baby's Hoarse Voice, Treatment And Home Remedies

 What Causes A Hoarse Voice In Babies?

-The most common cause of hoarseness is cold, and sometimes cold with cough and runny eyes (2).
+The most common cause of hoarseness is cold.
+Sometimes, it could be cold, runny eyes, and cough in babies (2).
 However, hoarseness could also be due to many other reasons, such as:

 1. Upper respiratory tract infections: Several viral and a couple bacterial infections can result in laryngitis (an inflamed voice box).
 The inflammation leads to swelling of the vocal cords that lie within the larynx, and this causes a hoarse voice (3).